RV weather safety guide: How to survive extreme heat, cold, and high winds

 Heating sources and moisture management

 - Propane vs. electric vs diesel: Most RV furnaces use propane and are designed to duct heat into the underbelly to keep tanks warm.
 If you rely solely on space heaters, your interior may feel warm, but your pipes beneath the floor could still freeze.
 Use a hybrid approach to ensure the furnace cycles occasionally.
-The same problem is poised with a diesel heater (which I use along with a propane space heater to more quickly heat up the RV).
-For this reason, I do not use the system’s plumbing but have a cut off from the outside so that I can use a secondary pump inside that draws out of five-gallon military jugs.
+The same problem is posed with a diesel heater (which I use along with a propane space heater to more quickly heat up the RV).
+For this reason, I do not use the system’s plumbing but have a cutoff from the outside so that I can use a secondary pump inside that draws out of five-gallon military jugs.
+Thinking about getting a diesel heater, read our “Best diesel heaters for RVs in 2026: Setup, troubleshooting, and safety guide“.

-- Combatting condensation: Human and animal breath, along with unvented propane combustion release moisture into the air.
+- RV condensation solutions in winter: Human and animal breath, along with unvented propane combustion release moisture into the air.
 In a small space, this hits cold walls and turns into mold-inducing water.
 Use a high-capacity dehumidifier and crack a roof vent slightly to allow moist air to escape if you can.
-With limited electrical, a dehumidifier maynot be possible.
+With limited electrical, a dehumidifier may not be possible.
 If the humidity is lower outside, try to open the doors and windows for at least 15 minutes a day.
-This may seem counterproductive but reducing humidity will greatly increase
+This may seem counterproductive but reducing humidity will greatly increase comfort and warmth.

 - Safety first: An unvented catalytic heater poses a significant risk of carbon monoxide poisoning and oxygen depletion.
 Ensure your CO detector is working and tested monthly.
 In addition, you’ll want to crack a window to let in oxygen.
 While Buddy Heaters have an oxygen sensor and should cut off, you’ll want to be sure to crack a window to let in a little fresh air (oxygen).
-The same issue could arise from using a propane stove for heat.
+The same issue could arise from using a propane stove for heat, which releases moisture and is a CO risk.

 Managing power and fuel